PROGRESSIAGLOBALGROUP/citizen-reports/docs/VISUAL_POLISH_SESSION_FINAL_2025-11-04.md

 **Mission Status: 95% Complete** ✅

-The Jantetelco application has been successfully transformed from a functional civic-tech tool into a **professional, government-grade platform** with:
+The citizen-reports application has been successfully transformed from a functional civic-tech tool into a **professional, government-grade platform** with:

 - **Premium visual design** across all admin interfaces
 - **Consistent design system** ensuring future maintainability